gmalbert/schoolCycleDays/README.md

 Sometimes schools create their own calendars which can be exported into ```.ics``` format.
 In that case, you need to add the calendar to HA first and use the upload function.
 The app then allows you to select that calendar from a dropdown and add entries from the school's ```.ics``` file into the non-school days.
 This function searches for "No School".
 Other entries (concerts, field day, etc.) are not included as part of the pull from the ```.ics``` file.

 To accomplish the pull since AppDaemon does not yet allow receiving return responses from service calls (like a list of calendar events), I used the ```icalendar``` library to read through the ```.ics``` file, parse the data, and then add the dates from that calendar to the non-school days already in place.
 The app checks to see if a date has already been added in order to avoid duplication.
 You can delete non-school day entries from there.

+**Warning: This process can take a minute or two depending on how many entries are in the other calendar.
+Please be patient.**

 ## Holidays
 This app incorporates the ```holidays``` python import.
 The app can be configured as described in its [documentation](https://pypi.org/project/holidays/ "Python Holidays documentation").
 You can either use the holiday list as specified or delete the holidays and add the non-school days manually.
 Once you have set up your preferred list of holidays, you need to run the task to add the holidays to the list of non-school days.